soyoahn/soyoahn.github.io/_posts/2025-07-28-active-indoor-plant-interaction.md

 # Scientific Study: Interaction with Indoor Plants 🪴 vs a Computer Task 🖥️
 ---

 > Misting my zebra fern is a very calming experience.
-I wondered if any studies had been done on the psychological effects of plant care and found this study among the top results:
+I wondered if any studies had been done on the psychological effects of plant care and found the following study among the top results.

 **Study**: [Interaction with indoor plants may reduce psychological and physiological stress by suppressing autonomic nervous system activity in young adults: a randomized crossover study](https://pmc.ncbi.nlm.nih.gov/articles/PMC4419447/)